steqeq/0000/docs/how-to/tuning-guides.rst

 System optimization
 *******************

-System administrators can optimize the performance of their AMD hardware based on workloads and use cases.
-This section discusses the available system optimization options for AMD accelerators and GPUs.
+System administrators can optimize the performance of their AMD hardware generally and based on specific workloads and use cases.
+This section outlines recommended system optimization options for AMD accelerators and GPUs, enabling administrators to maximize efficiency and performance.

 High-performance computing workloads
 ====================================

-High-performance computing (HPC) workloads have unique requirements.
-The default hardware and BIOS configurations for OEM platforms may not provide optimal performance for HPC workloads.
-To enable optimal HPC settings on a per-platform and per-workload level, the
+High-performance computing (HPC) workloads have unique requirements that may not be fully met by the default hardware and BIOS configurations of OEM platforms.
+To achieve optimal performance for HPC workloads, it is crucial to adjust settings at both the platform and workload levels.

-:ref:`AMD Instinct™ accelerator optimization guides <mi-optimization-guides>` that follow describe:
+The :ref:`AMD Instinct™ accelerator optimization guides <mi-optimization-guides>` in this section describe:

 * BIOS settings that can impact performance
 * Hardware configuration best practices